Tzatziki: History

 During the Ottoman Empire, yogurt and garlic condiments became a part of the meze tradition.
 One notable example was tarator, prepared with yogurt, cucumber, garlic, or sometimes walnuts.
-The 17th-century Ottoman traveler Evliya Çelebi, in his Seyahatname, described dishes made with yogurt and garlic, demonstrating their established place in Ottoman cuisine.
+Seyahatnâme describes dishes made with yogurt and garlic, demonstrating their established place in Ottoman cuisine.

 In the Balkans and the Levant, variations of tarator developed with different bases: in the Levant it is usually made with tahini, while in the Balkans it may include yogurt and walnuts.
 In Anatolia, however, the version made with yogurt, cucumber, garlic, and sometimes walnuts became known as cacık.

 Today, cacık is widely consumed in Turkey as a refreshing dish, especially in summer, while related versions continue to exist in Balkan and Levantine cuisines.